-The court will also issue a writ of mandate commanding the Electric Utility to cease to include the GFT in the electric rates charged to consumers unless and until a majority of Glendale electorate approves the tax in the rates.
+The court will also issue a writ of mandate commanding the City to cease to include the GFT in the electric rates charged to consumers unless and until a majority of Glendale electorate approves the tax in the rates.

-As of the writing of this Note, the City intends to file post-trial motions and will appeal.
-On October 27, 2016, Judge Chalfant determined that his judgments and orders - including cessation of the transfers and credits to ratepayers - will all be stayed during the City's appeal.
-The City has a motion for new trial that will be heard on January 19, 2017, and then the City will appeal.
+The City Council has authorized an appeal of the judgment in both cases.
+Prior to the filing of the notice of appeal, the trial court determined that its judgments and orders - including cessation of the transfers and credits to ratepayers - will be stayed during the City's appeal.
 As such, status quo will remain in effect during the pendency of the appeal.

 The City intends to vigorously prosecute an appeal of this matter.
 Management is of the opinion that the GFT, adopted by the voters and which pre-dates adoption of Proposition 26, is not thereby vitiated by Proposition 26.
-It is anticipated that an appeal will take 18-24 months.
+It is anticipated that an appeal will take 12-18 months.